PARSIPPANY, NJ and PRINCETON, NJ--(Marketwire - Dec 12, 2012) - The Medicines Company (

 The Medicines Company (

 Statements contained in this press release about The Medicines Company that are not purely historical, and all other statements that are not purely historical, may be deemed to be forward-looking statements for purposes of the safe harbor provisions under The Private Securities Litigation Reform Act of 1995.
 Without limiting the foregoing, the words "believes," "anticipates" and "expects" and similar expressions are intended to identify forward-looking statements, including the Company's expectations regarding the effect of the transaction on the Company's earnings per share and pursuit of approvals for Recothrom in jurisdictions other than the United States and Canada.
 These forward-looking statements involve known and unknown risks and uncertainties that may cause the Company's actual results, levels of activity, performance or achievements to be materially different from those expressed or implied by these forward-looking statements.
-Important factors that may cause or contribute to such differences include the extent of the commercial success of Recothrom, the ability of the Company to obtain regulatory approvals of Recothrom in jurisdictions other than the United States and Canada, risks related to the Company's dependence on Bristol-Myers Squibb to manufacture and supply Recothrom products during the collaboration term, the ability of Bristol-Myers Squibb and the Company to complete the transfer of the manufacturing assets if the Company exercises its option to acquire such assets, the Company's ability to successfully manufacture Recothrom products if it exercises its option to acquire the manufacturing assets, the ability of the Company to obtain third party consents necessary for the transfer of the acquired assets, the ability of the Company to successfully integrate the Recothrom business with its other businesses, the Company's ability to develop its global operations and penetrate foreign markets, whether the Company's products will advance in the clinical trials process on a timely basis or at all, whether the Company will make regulatory submissions for product candidates on a timely basis, whether its regulatory submissions will receive approvals from regulatory agencies on a timely basis or at all, whether physicians, patients and other key decision makers will accept clinical trial results, risks associated with the establishment of international operations, and such other factors as are set forth in the risk factors detailed from time to time in the Company's periodic reports and registration statements filed with the Securities and Exchange Commission including, without limitation, the risk factors detailed in the Company's Quarterly Report on Form 10-Q filed on November 9, 2012, which are incorporated herein by reference.
+Important factors that may cause or contribute to such differences include the extent of the commercial success of Recothrom, the ability of the Company to obtain regulatory approvals of Recothrom in jurisdictions other than the United States and Canada, risks related to the Company's dependence on Bristol-Myers Squibb to manufacture and supply Recothrom products during the collaboration term, the Company's ability to successfully manufacture Recothrom products after it completes the acquisition of the manufacturing assets, the ability of Bristol-Myers Squibb and the Company to complete the transactions, the ability of the Company to obtain third party consents necessary for the transfer of the acquired assets, the ability of the Company to successfully integrate the Recothrom business with its other businesses, the Company's ability to develop its global operations and penetrate foreign markets, whether the Company's products will advance in the clinical trials process on a timely basis or at all, whether the Company will make regulatory submissions for product candidates on a timely basis, whether its regulatory submissions will receive approvals from regulatory agencies on a timely basis or at all, whether physicians, patients and other key decision makers will accept clinical trial results, risks associated with the establishment of international operations, and such other factors as are set forth in the risk factors detailed from time to time in the Company's periodic reports and registration statements filed with the Securities and Exchange Commission including, without limitation, the risk factors detailed in the Company's Quarterly Report on Form 10-Q filed on November 9, 2012, which are incorporated herein by reference.
 The Company specifically disclaims any obligation to update these forward-looking statements.